OpenCouncilData/ocd-standards/road-closures.md

 Field | Description
 ------|------------
+`source`|The source of the closure, eg `Victoria Police`, `Western Energy` `delay_mins`|The number of minutes delay anticipated for motorists proceeding through an affected area.
+Can be either a single number `15` or a range `5-10`.
-`source`|The source of the closure, eg `Victoria Police`, `Western Energy` `impact`|The level of impact this is expected to have on traffic flows in the area, from `1` to `5`.
+`impact`|The level of impact this is expected to have on traffic flows in the area, from `1` (minimal) to `5` (severe).
 This is intended to aid in filtering data for mapping.
 `ref`| A council-specific identifier.
 `event_id`| A council-specific identifier for an associated event, if any.
 `url`|A website link for more information.